codybartfast/dirpaths/README.md

 Set Before Get
 --------------
 No ``Path`` property can be set after it has been got.
-So all gets of a given ``Path`` property will always return the same value (or all will raise the same exception).
+So all gets of a given ``Path`` property will always return the same value (or all will throw the same exception).

 ``Path`` can be set any number of times before it it is got.

 By default AppRoot and subdirectories will have a non-null value.

 The AppRoot Path can be cleared.
-An InvalidOperationException will be raised if the Path's value is got while in a cleared state (I.e. before a new value has been set).
+An InvalidOperationException will be thrown if `Path`'s value is got while it is clear.
+(I.e. before a new value has been set.)

 ----------------------------------------------------------------------------